shapeshed/shapeshed.com/content/posts/HTML5-video-element.md

-{
-  "slug": "HTML5-video-element",
-  "title": "The HTML 5 Video Element",
-  "date": "2009-06-05T00:00:00+01:00",
++++
+date = "2009-06-05T00:00:00+01:00"
-  "description": "HTML 5 makes adding video to your site a great deal easier with video tag.
-Issues of videos codecs, browser support and accessibility need to be resolved but somewhere down the line video will get a whole lot easier. ", "tags": [
+description = "HTML 5 makes adding video to your site a great deal easier with video tag.
+Issues of videos codecs, browser support and accessibility need to be resolved but somewhere down the line video will get a whole lot easier. " slug = "HTML5-video-element" tags = ["HTML5", "Browsers"] title = "The HTML 5 Video Element"

-    "HTML5",
-    "Browsers"
-  ]
-}
++++

 Not interested in the explanation?
 [Go straight to the example.][1]